hyperledger/iroha-2-docs/src/guide/python.md

 cl.submit_isi(mint_amount)
 ```

-Which would add `42` to the current tally of roses that Alice has.
+This would add `42` to the current tally of roses that Alice has.

 ## 6. Visualizing outputs

-The paradigm that Iroha chose to allow monitoring of some events is the
+The paradigm that Iroha chose to allow monitoring some events is the
 _filter-map paradigm_.
-In order to know e.g. what happened to a submitted
+Let's look at what we need to do in order to know
-instruction we need to write some code.
+e.g. what happened to a submitted instruction.

 First, we'll need to remember the `hash` of the transaction that we want to
 track, next we create a filter: